 - a linking code to link Centrelink to MyGov and

 - provide identification online

-- You do not need an employment separation certificate or your bank account statements.
+- You do not need an employment separation certificate.
+You may be required to provide bank account statements.

 - The application process online through MyGov can be difficult.
 Be patient, read the questions carefully and if you need to, ask a person you can trust for support.
 If you need more support contact Centrelink or visit a Centrelink office.

-- the Ordinary Waiting Period, Seasonal Work Preclusion Period and the Newly Arrived Residents Waiting Period will continue to be waived until 31 December 2020
+- The Ordinary Waiting Period, Seasonal Work Preclusion Period and the Newly Arrived Residents Waiting Period will continue to be waived until 31 March 2021.

 Mutual obligation requirements are tasks and activities you agree to while getting certain payments from Services Australia.